moveslikejaekyu/Portfolio/README.md

  * _Anonymous_.- a decentralized international hacktivist group that is widely known for its various DDoS cyber attacks against several governments, government institutions and government agencies, corporations, and the Church of Scientology.

- * _API_.- Abbreviation for application programming interface: a way ofcommunicating with a particular computer program or internet service.
+ * _API_.- Abbreviation for application programming interface : a way ofcommunicating with a particular computer program or internet service.

- * _Classifier_. - The Code which is classifying things with standards
+ * _Classifier_. - Category of Unified Modeling Language (UML) elements that have some common features, such as attributes or methods

  * _Cyberattack_.- An attempt by hackers to damage or destroy a computer network or system.